 From its humble beginnings in 2003, podcasting has become an unstoppable force in content marketing and shows no signs of stopping — the number of active podcasts has skyrocketed since 2008.
 Jon Nastor

-What's Changing that Podcasts are Resurging?
+What's Changing that Podcasts are So Popular?

 Reverse a few years and consuming podcasts was a complex task.
 If you had an iOS device, you'd have to dock and synchronize your device with iTunes after subscribing to the podcasts you liked.
 However, as devices have advanced and broadband connections have become commonplace, streaming podcasts has become the norm.
-Apple has the podcasts app and there's also Stitcher, TuneIn, BlogTalkRadio, and mobile apps (like ours) can integrate players easily.
+Apple has the podcasts app, and there's also Stitcher, TuneIn, BlogTalkRadio, and mobile apps can integrate players easily.

 Not only is consumption changing, so is behavior.
 Just as people will sit and watch Netflix for hours, we're finding that our listeners will listen to hours of our podcast in a single sitting.
-Combine this with new audio interfaces standard in 2016 cars that can consume podcasts… and on-demand audio is going to take off like we've never seen before!
+Combine this with new audio interfaces standard in 2016 cars that can consume podcasts… and on-demand audio is going to take off as we've never seen before!

 Media consumption is showing signs of being dramatically changed by both technology and by new paradigms.
 Mobile’s increasing utility as ‘the first screen,’ as well as the rise of alternative content forms, such as podcasts and ‘bingeable’ content from on-demand video services is subverting the myth that our attention spans are shorter.
 Tom Webster, Edison’s Vice President of Strategy